Work experience & vocational placements

-Work experience is time spent in a work environment, learning new skills, shadowing staff and gaining first-hand, real-world experience.
+Work experience, sometimes abbreviated as ‘WEX’, is time spent in a work environment, learning new skills, shadowing staff, and gaining first-hand, real-world experience.
 It offers you a great opportunity to understand different roles in the NHS and gain experience of being in an NHS environment.

-Our Work Experience Programme offers a variety of work experience placements across Alder Hey during the year (although please note that some restrictions apply).
-Placements are normally 1 week.
+Our work experience programme offers a variety of work experience placements across Alder Hey throughout the year.

-Not all departments are able to accept work experience placements and others will have specific criteria which students must fulfil (details will be in the application pack).
+Not all departments are able to accept work experience placements and others will have specific criteria which students must fulfil.
 We do not consider applications where the criteria have not been met or the correct procedure for applying has not been followed.

 All eligible applications are dealt with in strict rotation – as we receive high volumes of applications, particularly in summer, we may not be able to accommodate all requests.

-In addition to WEX, we offer a limited number of placement opportunities for students studying BTEC Health and Social Care as well as students on a range of university courses.
-We work directly with local Colleges and Universities in this regard.
+In addition to work experience, we offer a limited number of placement opportunities for students studying BTEC Health and Social Care as well as students on a range of university courses working directly with local colleges and universities.
 Please note that we do not normally accept applications from individual students for these placements.